Big and Small Concept for Class 1 Maths

 In the given picture, the lion is bigger than the rabbit.
 The rabbit is smaller than the lion.

-Biggest - Smallest
+Biggest and Smallest Things

 ‘Biggest and Smallest’ is used when we compare three or more based on their size.

 In the given picture, the green bag is the biggest and the pink bag is the smallest among all the given bags.